O'Sullivan beats old rival Williams in thriller

 The Welshman was frustrated after wasting an opportunity to beat O'Sullivan for only the second time in 14 matches at ranking tournaments over the last 20 years.

-It was also the fourth time the three-time World champion has lost matches in deciding frames this year.
+It was also the fourth time the three-time world champion has lost matches in deciding frames this year.

 "I could and should have won it," said Williams, who came back from 47-0 down in the 18th frame to force the decider.